-We arrived at Splashway on a weekday afternoon, set up the 5 beds and prepared veggies for our foil dinners.
-Then, after the temperature dropped, families came out to their decks for dinner and to the common areas for games, bikes, playing on the playground, giant chess games and the outdoor movie.
+We arrived at Splashway on a weekday afternoon.
+After the temperature dropped, families came out to their decks for dinner and to the common areas for games, bikes, playing on the playground, giant chess games and the outdoor movie.

 Then we made our fire, cooked our foil dinners, hot dogs and s'mores and ran wild through the campground.
 Later, the kids all climbed up to the loft (with 4 mattresses) and dreamed about the next day at the waterpark.

-The next morning we arrived at opening, found our table and the kids were off!
-The big kids went on the huge slides and the baby and I waved at them from the little kid areas.
+The next morning we arrived before opening, found our table and the kids were off!
+(You can usually enter the waterpark about 15 minutes before opening, but cannot enter the water until the announcement is made.)
+The big kids went on the huge slides and my youngest and I waved at them from the little kid areas.

 AND the thing that most impressed me was how friendly and polite the customers were.
-Any time a kid bumped in to my baby, the parents jumped in and apologized and made things right.
+Any time a kid bumped in to my little kids, the parents jumped in and apologized and made things right.
 I think it was helped that the staff was very helpful, the music was all family friendly and there were frequent announcements connecting up lost parents and also reminding people to check in with their groups.
-This was the best experience we’ve had at a waterpark all summer.
+This is the best experience we've ever had at a big waterpark.

-In the end, the kids had so much fun that I had to peel them away after 7 hours of swimming… with the promise of going back again next year!
+In the end, the kids had so much fun that I had to peel them away after seven hours of swimming each day.